yjunechoe/ggtrace/README.md

 <img src="man/figures/README-flashy-highjack-1.png" width="100%" />

 Note the use of the special variable `._counter_`, which increments every time a function/method has been called.
-See the reference section on [tracing context](https://yjunechoe.github.io/ggtrace/reference/ggtrace_highjack_args.html#tracing-context) for more details.
+See the [tracing context](https://yjunechoe.github.io/ggtrace/reference/ggtrace_highjack_args.html#tracing-context) topic for more details.

 <!-- ### **Extract legends** -->
 <!-- ```{r legend-plot} -->